iluvjava/Maths/Notebook 2.0/AMATH 515/Steepest Descend for Matrix Vector.md

 > If the matrix is not definite at all, then the object function $f(x)$ won't have a global minimal anymore.

+> If the matrix is negative definite, then just minimize $-A$ instead.

 ---
 ### **Steepest Descend Method Proof**